reble/llvm/sycl/doc/design/CommandGraph.md

 The current way graph nodes are linearized into execution order is using a reversed depth-first sorting algorithm.
 Alternative algorithms, such as breadth-first, are possible and may give better performance on certain workloads/hardware.
-We are looking into giving the user control of this implementation detail.
+In the future there might be options for allowing the user to control this implementation detail.

 ## Scheduler Integration